EdmondAmaning/simple-password-strength-checker/README.md

 <h1>Simple Password Strength Checker</h1>

 Validate passwords and check password strengths with custom parameters.
+Can be used with ReactJS, jQuery, NodeJS and plain JavaScript.

 <h1>Install</h1>
 <pre>